 A newspaper goes out of business in SF and donates their entire collection of newsworthy unpublished photos to the Public Library.
 They're online but there's no easy way to browse them.
 Enter: OldSF.org

 I was responsible for designing, prototyping and writing most of the markup for OldSF.org.

-ICANN, the Internet Corporation for Assigned Names and Numbers, came to us with the primary objective of better engaging newcomers, to increase the likelihood that they'd become active members of their domain name commuinty.
+ICANN, the Internet Corporation for Assigned Names and Numbers, came to us with the primary objective of better engaging their community's newcomers.

-Over the course of ten months we built and continue to iterate on the new ICANN.org
+Over the course of ten months we built the new ICANN.org and continue to iterate on the site.

-I responsible for leading interaction design, as well as doing customer development research, and interfacing with the client on policy and public comment features.
-I also developed the styleguide and branding elements, contributed to product, content writing and front-end development.
+I am responsible for leading interaction design, as well as doing customer development research, and interfacing with the client on policy and public comment features.
+I also contibuted to the styleguide and branding elements, as well as product, content writing and front-end development.

 In an industry that's becoming increasingly transparent, Priceline is struggling to maintain a loyal user base.
-I spend five months with them in-house, prototyping potential solutions to mobile and desktop user experience, conversion and retension challenges.
+I spend five months in-house with them, prototyping potential solutions to mobile and desktop user experience, conversion and retension challenges.